 The HP DeskJet 2722 is compatible with the HP Smart app.
 You can copy, scan, and print PDFs and photos directly from your mobile device, as well as perform maintenance tasks and check ink levels.

 We tested the HP DeskJet 2722 in Cement, which is a Walmart exclusive.
 It's part of the HP DeskJet 2700 Series, and its model number changes slightly depending on the region and retailer, like the HP DeskJet 2724 and DeskJet 2725, and whether it includes an HP Instant Ink subscription period.
 You can see our unit's label here.

-The HP DeskJet 2722 is a mediocre printer, and it performs similarly to the HP DeskJet 2755.
+The HP DeskJet 2722 is a mediocre printer that performs similarly to the HP DeskJet 2755.
 It has a terrible page yield and a high cost-per-print, and it doesn't feel very well-designed.
-While it has excellent photo accuracy, there are other options with much better photo quality, like the HP DeskJet 3755.
-For other options, see our recommendations for the best photo printers, the best cheap printers, and the best all-in-one printers.
+There are other options with much nicer photo quality, like the Canon PIXMA TS6420a.

 The HP DeskJet 3755 and the HP Deskjet 2722 are both cheap inkjet printers.
 The 3755 prints faster and has better photo printing quality, making it a better choice for photos.
 However, it can't print borderless like the 2722 can.
 The 3755 is much more compact, which is great for tight spaces, and it still has a sheetfed scanner.
 On the other hand, the 2722 can print more pages before its ink runs out, meaning you'll spend less on ink in the long run.
 It isn't as compact, but it has a flatbed scanner, which allows you to scan more delicate documents or bulkier items.